 Take a taxi over to Bur Dubai and visit the heritage area Bastakiya (Old Town, established in 19th century) and walk around the narrow crisscrossing streets among old sand-like buildings, museums, restaurants and art galleries.

 It’s pretty hard to comprehend how tall this building really is.
-At over 800 metres (2625 feet), it’s so much taller than any other building.
+At over 800 meters (2625 feet), it’s so much taller than any other building.

 The Dubai Fountain Show

 Dubai has now completed the world’s largest fountain.
-It is 275 m (902 ft) long and shoots water 150 m (490 ft) into the air, accompanied by a range of classical to contemporary Arabic and world music and illuminated by 6,600 lights – in other words an impressive show.
+It is 275 meters (902 ft) long and shoots water 150 meters (490 ft) into the air, accompanied by a range of classical to contemporary Arabic and world music and illuminated by 6,600 lights – in other words an impressive show.